BartMassey/popcount/README.md

   have a popcount instruction (most modern ones finally do), and this will use it if present.
 C code will be portable only to GCC-compatible C compilers.
-Rust code will currently only get a speedup when compiled with `--cpu-type native`.
+Rust code will currently only get a speedup on x86 when compiled with `--cpu-type native`.
 All compilers bench reasonably fast on my box without a popcount instruction available; looks like they are using `popcount_2` or similar, but